reneaas/classes_in_cpp/README.md

     ```terminal
     sudo apt install gcc g++ -y
     ```
-  * On macOS your simply install Xcode from the app store (if you've installed homebrew, you've implicitly installed Xcode and don't need to worry about this).
+  * On macOS you simply install Xcode from the app store (if you've installed homebrew, you've implicitly installed Xcode and don't need to worry about this).
   * On Windows, the C++ compiler is bundled with Visual Studio Code.

 In this case, the makefile need only look as follows